 Skip to main content

 KYC process settings allow you to fine-tune identity authentication processes in ID check projects.
-You can build customized identity verification systems that meet business requirements through various options such as automatic processing rate adjustment, ID recognition guarantee, age and country restrictions, etc.
+You can build customized identity verification systems that meet business requirements through various options such as automatic processing rate adjustment, ID recognition guarantee, age and country restrictions, custom policy rules, and more.

 Function Application by Identity Authentication Method